Download this tutorial as a pdf

 NOTE: instead of <pi-ip> also the <pi-name> can be used but initially, the <pi-ip> is safer

-12. Use USB cable for ssh connection
+12. Use USB cable for ssh connection from Win11 (not working)

 in /boot/firmware/config.txt